Vamshi36819/DEEPFAKE/README.md

 ## Overview

-0DEEPFAKE is an advanced deepfake generation tool that leverages state-of-the-art machine learning techniques to create highly realistic synthetic media.
+DEEPFAKE is an advanced deepfake generation tool that leverages state-of-the-art machine learning techniques to create highly realistic synthetic media.
 This project is designed for educational and research purposes, providing a platform for experimenting with deepfake technologies and understanding their implications.

 **Note:** The use of deepfake technology can raise ethical concerns.
 Please ensure you use this tool responsibly and in compliance with all relevant laws and regulations.